AbstractProgram/graphRepresentation/documentation/information.md

         - Executionng of code logic and replacement of points with content produced by that code.
 - Server request handling with on the fly middleware chain compisition.
 - etc.

+# Vision:
+- The source of program should be a graph structure itself.
+Direct compilation from graph based program to low-level machine code.
+- Alternative to text programming utilities.